eigenholser/jpeg_rename/README.rst

 ``jpeg_rename.py`` is useful when combining digital photographs from different sources like a mobile phone and a Canon point and shoot camera for instance.
-The photographs from the phone are named ``YYYYMMDD_HHMMSS.jpg`` while the Canon camera photographs are name ``IMG_nnnn.JPG`` which is so lame.
+The photographs from the phone are named ``YYYYMMDD_HHMMSS.jpg`` while the Canon camera photographs are name ``IMG_nnnn.JPG``.
 Other variations on this theme have led to the creation of this utility.

 It began as a 4-line shell script using the ``exiftags`` program combined with ``sed`` and ``awk``.
 Trouble was that name collisions were potentially tragic